Primitive Types

 Vec[T, n]

-SIMD vector of n elements of type T. n must be Int32.
-Corresponds to LLVM <n x %T> or the GCC extension T __attribute__((vector_size(...))).
+A SIMD vector of n elements of type T. n must be Int32.
+Equivalent to the GCC extension T __attribute__((vector_size(...))).

 Tuple